Set up log inspection

 - Send Agent events to syslog when they equal or exceed the following severity level: This setting determines which events triggered by those rules get sent to the syslog server, if syslog is enabled.
 (To enable syslog, go to Administration > System Settings > Event Forwarding > SIEM.)

-- Store events at the Agent for later retrieval by DSM when they equal or exceed the following severity level: This setting determines which log inspection events are kept in the database and displayed in the Log Inspection Events page.
+- Store events at the Agent for later retrieval by Deep Security Manager when they equal or exceed the following severity level: This setting determines which log inspection events are kept in the database and displayed in the Log Inspection Events page.